 Mac and Cheese, a Spicy Story

-After nearly a week of no heat in my house, I finally feel warm enough to write a story, a spicy one, at that.
+(re-run) After nearly a week of no heat in my house, I finally feel warm enough to write a story, a spicy one, at that.
 This morning I made my usual run (with wet hair) to the grocery store for the Sunday Chronicle.
 But alas, there were none.
-I popped into the CVS next door and… Continue reading Mac and Cheese, a Spicy Story
+I popped into the CVS next door… Continue reading Mac and Cheese, a Spicy Story

 He Wouldn’t Take Non for an Answer

-(re-run) Harry was an American soldier who had survived D-Day.
-10 months later, the war had just ended in Europe.
+(re-run) Harry was an American soldier.
+He had survived D-Day.
+The war had just ended in Europe.
 He helped free the town of Reims, France, where she lived.
 She was so beautiful that when he met her on the street, he asked to/walked her/followed her home.
-She thanked him but wasn’t interested.… Continue reading He Wouldn’t Take Non for an Answer
+She thanked him but wasn’t interested.
+“What is your… Continue reading He Wouldn’t Take Non for an Answer

-Staying Fit without a Fitbit
+Staying Fit without a FitBit

 (re-run) Today, before and after Zumba class on Zoom, the ladies were discussing how many steps we take during one class and how many calories we burn.
 This went on for a while, and I signed off.
 I don’t need a gadget to tell me if I am getting enough exercise.
 I have dogs.
-They… Continue reading Staying Fit without a Fitbit
+They… Continue reading Staying Fit without a FitBit

 Biggest Scavenger Day Ever